dirigeants/klasa/guides/Piece Basics/CreatingExtendables.md

 ## Understanding extend

-The extend method can only be a setter, getter, or method.
+The extend method can only be a setter, getter, method, or static methods/properties.
 You cannot define multiple in one file as the above example may imply.

 ## Examples